DESCRIPTION OF PLANT

 - Botanical name - Picrorhiza kurroa

-Katuki is herb found in hilly areas.
+Katuki is an herb found in hilly areas.
 It grows on rocky crevices, sloppy and cliffy mountains and in the soil enriched with various organic elements in it, Spread in Himalayas between 3000 to 5000 m.
 Katuki is found in Himalayas region like from Garwal to Bhutan and Kashmir to Sikkim, Pakistan, Tibet, west of China and north Burma.

 NAMES OF THE KATUKI

 - Sanskrit name – Katuki, Katurohini, Katvi, Katumbhra, Thiktha, Ashokarohini, Arishta, Chaakrangi

 - English Name - Picrorrhiza, Hellebore, Yellow gentian